From Trojan Horses to Castle Walls: Unveiling Bilateral Data Poisoning Effects in Diffusion Models: Related Work

 \section{Related Work}

-\textbf{Backdoor attacks against diffusion models.} Backdoor attacks \citep{gu2017badnets, chen2022clean, turner2018clean} have emerged as a significant threat in deep learning.
-These attacks involve injecting a ``shortcut" into a model, creating a backdoor that can be triggered to manipulate the model's output.
-With the increasing popularity of diffusion models (DMs), there has been a growing interest in applying backdoor attacks to DMs \citep{chou2023backdoor, chen2023trojdiff, chou2023villandiffusion, zhai2023text, struppek2022rickrolling, huang2023zero}.
-Specifically, the work \citep{chou2023backdoor,chen2023trojdiff} investigated backdoor attacks on unconditional DMs to map a customized noise input to the target distribution without any conditional input.
-Another line of research focused on designing backdoor attacks for conditional DMs, especially for `Text-to-Image' generation tasks using the stable diffusion (SD) model \citep{rombach2022high}.
-In \citep{struppek2022rickrolling}, a backdoor is injected into the text encoder of SD.
-This manipulation causes the text encoder to produce embeddings aligned with a target prompt when triggered, guiding the U-Net to generate target images.
-In \citep{zhai2023text}, text triggers are inserted into captions, contaminating corresponding images in the SD dataset.
-Finetuning on this poisoned data allows the adversary to manipulate SD's generation by embedding pre-defined text triggers into any prompts.
-Finally, comprehensive experiments covering both conditional and unconditional DMs are conducted in \citep{chou2023villandiffusion}.
-However, these works make stronger assumptions about the adversary's capabilities than traditional backdoor attacks like `BadNets' \citep{gu2017badnets} in image classification.
+\paragraph{Data poisoning against diffusion models.} Poisoning attacks \citep{gu2017badnets, chen2022clean, turner2018clean, goldblum2022dataset} have emerged as a significant threat in deep learning.
+One main stream of such attacks involves injecting a ``shortcut" into a model, creating a backdoor that can be triggered to manipulate the model's output.
+Extended from image classification, there has been a growing interest in applying poisoning attacks to DMs (diffusion models) \citep{chou2023backdoor, chen2023trojdiff, chou2023villandiffusion, zhai2023text, struppek2022rickrolling, huang2023zero}.
+Specifically, the work \citep{chou2023backdoor,chen2023trojdiff} investigated poisoning attacks on unconditional DMs to map a customized noise input to the target distribution.
+Another line of research focused on designing backdoor poisoning attacks for conditional DMs, especially for text-to-image generation tasks using the stable diffusion (SD) model \citep{rombach2022high}.
+In \citep{struppek2022rickrolling}, a text trigger is injected into the text encoder of SD.
+This manipulation causes the text encoder to produce embedding aligned with a target prompt when triggered, guiding the U-Net to generate target images.
+In addition, text triggers are injected into captions in \citep{zhai2023text}, thereby contaminating the training set.
+Finetuning on poisoned data then allows the adversary to manipulate SD's generation by embedding pre-defined text triggers into any prompts.
+Furthermore, extensive experiments covering both conditional and unconditional DMs are conducted in \citep{chou2023villandiffusion}.